On this page:

-A typical repair costs $500, but if the water heater is beyond repair and you need a new one, then expect to pay around $1,100 for the installation.
+A typical repair costs $500, but if the water heater is beyond repair and you need a new one, then expect to pay around $1,700 for the installation, with a full cost range of $1,300 to $5,500.
 Continue reading to learn the factors that impact the price.

 Water Heater Repair Costs

-Since the national average for repair is nearly half that of a new one, about $500, it pays to carefully troubleshoot the symptoms before replacement.
+Since the national average for repair is less than half that of a new one, about $500, it pays to carefully troubleshoot the symptoms before replacement.
 The symptoms to look at depend on whether it is electric or gas.

 Troubleshoot an Electric Heater

 The first thing you should check is if the unit is plugged in and the circuit breaker or fuses are working.
 If the unit has power, take these steps:

 - Turn the thermostat up.
 The default setting is 140 °F, but the recommended setting is 120 °F, so anywhere in there should be fine.
 Also, you can do a reset by turning it all the way down and then turning it back to 120-140 °F.